green-fox-academy/chama-malachite/secure_ec2_login.md

 ## Step 3

 Terraform apply time!
-You can now login using ssh.
+You can now log in using ssh.

 ```
 ssh $public_ip -l $username